-Timbers & Floor- Made from oak and pine harvested from a forest in Madison, NC.
+Timbers & Floor- Made from oak and pine harvested from a forest in Elkin, NC.
 Trusses are oak.
 The Floor is pine 12” wide boards.
 Aged, cut, and hand-hewed with techniques authentic to the 16th century period.

 Doors & hardware- Made from oak.
 Aged to give a 500-year aged appearance.
 Hand-forged steel hardware.

 Symbols & Statues: St. Paul is the figure depicted above the entrance doorway.
 He holds a sword representing spiritual armor/the word of God.
 Celtic crosses represent the family’s Scottish heritage.

 Builder- Steve Frucht of Benchmark Custom Homes from Clemmons, NC